Infinite Banking With Life Insurance: Definition, Strategy & Example

 Complete the Infinite Banking Qualification Process

-The underwriting process involves medical exams, financial statements, and income verification.
-Insurance companies look for stable income, good health, and the financial capacity to sustain premium payments long-term.
+Underwriting involves medical exams, financial statements and income verification.
+Insurance companies require stable income, good health and long-term premium payment capacity.
 Premium costs vary by age.

 4. 4